KyleMayes/vulkanalia/tutorial/book/src/presentation/window_surface.md

 }
 ```

 Although the `vk::SurfaceKHR` object and its usage is platform agnostic, its creation isn't because it depends on window system details.
 For example, it needs the `HWND` and `HMODULE` handles on Windows.
-Therefore there is a platform-specific addition to the extension, which on Windows is called `VK_KHR_win32_surface` and is also automatically included in the list from `vk_winit::get_required_instance_extensions`.
+Therefore there is a platform-specific addition to the extension, which on Windows is called `VK_KHR_win32_surface` and is also automatically included in the list from `vk_window::get_required_instance_extensions`.

-I will demonstrate how this platform specific extension can be used to create a surface on Windows, but we won't actually use it in this tutorial. `vulkanalia` has `vk_winit::create_surface` that handles the platform differences for us.
+I will demonstrate how this platform specific extension can be used to create a surface on Windows, but we won't actually use it in this tutorial. `vulkanalia` has `vk_window::create_surface` that handles the platform differences for us.
 Still, it's good to see what it does behind the scenes before we start relying on it.

 Because a window surface is a Vulkan object, it comes with a `vk::Win32SurfaceCreateInfoKHR` struct that needs to be filled in.
 It has two important parameters: `hinstance` and `hwnd`.
 These are the handles to the process and the window.